ishritam/fastAPI-Mongodb-task-API/README.md

 2) Delete Task
 3) Update a Task (This can include marking the task as complete or  updating the due date)
 4) View a Task
-5) Share task with another user using their email (Only view access)
+5) Share task with another user using their email

 Project Organization
 ------------